DainiusGithub/barber-jekyll/_posts/2020-03-27-Music-Technician.markdown

 ![Grease](/assets/images/grease.jpg)

-Recording studio is used daily by staff and students for projects/mixing.
+Recording studio is used daily by students and staff for production/mixing.

 ![City Academy](/assets/images/city.jpg)